 Do you want to keep your mind sharp as you age?
 Well it’s not difficult to stack the deck in your favor.
-Studies (1,2,3) prove that adopting a lifestyle that includes exercises such as walking, cycling or jogging on a regular basis helps boost brain power.
+Studies (1,2,3) prove that adopting a healthy aging lifestyle that includes fitness exercises such as walking, cycling or jogging on a regular basis helps boost brain power.
 The fact is, exercise actually stimulates new brain cell production (4), so keep your mind sharp with exercise!

 So ask yourself: what are your priorities?
 How hard is it to get out and go for a walk or a bike ride for 30 minutes, 5 times per week?
 Is it worth it to you to prevent the possibility of cognitive decline?
 And think about it: there are so many possibilities.

-Here’s a short list of activities.
+Here’s a short list of fitness activities.
 See something you like?
 Start doing it!
 Keep your mind sharp with exercise!

 |Fencing||Nordic Combined||Sled Sports||Zumba|

 Exercising is good for you no matter what your age, and it’s easy to start doing something.

 We’ve known for many years that physical activity reduces the risk of a many diseases, including type-2 diabetes, osteoporosis, Alzheimer’s and some cancers.
 Now we know that physical activity also helps slow or even reverse the brain’s natural decline that occurs as we age.

 Researchers believe that exercise increases the supply of blood, oxygen, nutrients and also a growth hormone that promotes the formation of new neurons and connections to the brain.